VirtualVidhya/content-website/content/c++/exercises/functions.md

 #### Q7.

-Write a program that takes a person's height in feet as input, then gives back the height in centimeter.
+Write a program that takes a person's height in feet as input and converts it to centimeters.

+(**HINT:** Use functions for a reusable and scalable solution.)

 **Expected Output:**